 What we have done

-· Found out what children think of our school and class libraries and come up with ideas of how they could be improved.
+· Finding out what children think of our school and class libraries and come up with ideas of how they could be improved.

-· Raised money for Comic Relief, Children in Need and the NSPCC by holding non-uniform days, running competitions and
+· Raising money for Comic Relief, Children in Need and the NSPCC by holding non-uniform days, running competitions and

 organising cake sales.

-· Organised an amazing afternoon tea for Mother’s Day.
+· Organising an amazing afternoon tea for Mother’s Day.

-· Helped to decide how success criteria should be used in lessons.
+· Helping to decide how success criteria should be used in lessons.

-· Asked for new paper recycling bins for each classroom after looking at recycling within the school.
+· Asking for new paper recycling bins for each classroom after looking at recycling within the school.